bastienlc/tasks_manager/README.md

 make docker_down # Stop the application
 ```

+You can access the frontend at http://localhost:8000/.
+The API documentation is available at http://localhost:8000/api/schema/swagger-ui/.
+The admin interface is available at http://localhost:8000/admin/ (you can create a superuser with `make docker_backend_shell` then `python manage.py createsuperuser`).

+If you're having trouble launching the application, you can check the template repository for more detailed instructions or contact me directly.

 ## Rational and design decisions

 While the application is simple, I wanted to showcase the use of technologies that I am familiar with.
 Django is especially powerful for quickly building backend applications, and efficient as a REST API.
 React is one of the most popular frontend libraries.
 The combination of Django and React is not always straightforward, here I simply use Django to serve the React application.